-„Think carefully about these stories to understand everything they’re hiding in themselves.
-So you can see.
+„Think carefully about these stories for you to understand all what they mean.
+So you can see.“

 The first story.

 There was once a kingdom.
 The king was righteous and wisely led his country.
 There were two great cities in the kingdom, faithful and devoted to their ruler, but over time, sin began to spread in them.
 People stopped respecting the rules he set for a peaceful and joyful life.
 Fornication, theft, robbery and murder became a great part of their daily lives.
 The city administration has set its own rules so that the inhabitants of the city are not restricted in anything.
 The king saw that it was wrong, so he sent his messengers to them to return to the life they had led before, but his efforts were in vain.
 The messengers were either ridiculed or beaten and throwen out.
 They sent ridiculous and blasphemous messages to the king.
 But the cup of his patience flowed.
 He became angry and sent his army to the cities.
 He surrounded the cities so that no one could flee and urged them to give up so he could establish order in them.
 The leadership of the first city opposed him, aroused the citizens, and of all the combat-ready men they also built their army. „No one will tell us how to live here.
 We will do what we want, we, our dear king, no longer need you.”
 They opened the gates and launched an attack.
 The king had a very strong army, so he defeated them without any problems and destroyed the whole city.
 He wasn’t happy about it, but there was no other solution.